DevAquaBlu/ATMUxMegaShowdown-Reignited/readme.txt

-!!!MAKE SURE TO CHECK THE DOCUMENTATION FOLDER TOO!!!

 This is a modified fork of "AllTheMons", originally created by EasySqueeze.
 Due to the pack's creation, it is recommended to keep it overall private--only share and use it with people you trust.
 Do not use it on public multiplayer servers.